NitroCorgi/wagewatch/README.md

 This may or may not help you stay motivated in your job.

 An APK file is provided to install on your phone.
 This app requires no permissions.
+I might release the app on Google Play Store but I don't want to spend 25$ for this right now.